yugenomnia/omnia/food.md

     menu_btn_text: SIGNATURE COCKTAILS & MORE
   img: "/assets/images/omnia-champagne-little.jpeg"
   second_title: ''
-  second_text: " Our bar offers All the classics, with a few signature twists.
+  second_text: 'Our bar offers all the classics, with a few signature twists.
 Start,
     spend, or end the night with our well loved Lemon Myrtle Gimlet and Saffron Negroni.
-    We also collaborate with our our kitchen team.
-Non-alcoholic digestives paired to the seasons.
-Combining seasonal produce with the desserts that highlight them.
+    We also collaborate with our kitchen team, non-alcoholic digestives paired to the seasons.
+Combining seasonal produce with the desserts that highlight them.  '
-    \ "

 ---